parsimonhi/animCJK/README.md

 ## Decomposition system

-To display components of a character in different colors, a specific decomposition system to AnimCJK called "acjk" can be used. "acjk" decompositions are stored in dictionaryJa.txt, dictionaryZhHans.txt, etc.
+To display components of a character in different colors, a specific decomposition system to AnimCJK called "acjk" can be used.
+"acjk" decompositions are stored in dictionaryJa.txt, dictionaryZhHans.txt, etc.

 An "acjk" decomposition starts with a character, followed by its number of stroke (which indicates that the character is not decomposed), or followed by an ideographic description character (which indicates that the character is decomposed).

-The ideographic description character is followed by several component decompositions (3 for "⿲" and "⿳", 2 for ⿰","⿱","⿴","⿵","⿶","⿷","⿸","⿹","⿺" and "⿻).
+An ideographic description character is followed by several component decompositions (3 for "⿲" and "⿳", 2 for ⿰","⿱","⿴","⿵","⿶","⿷","⿸","⿹","⿺" and "⿻).

-If a component has no corresponding character to represent it, its decomposition just starts with the ideographic description character.
+If a component has no corresponding character to represent it, its decomposition just starts with an ideographic description character.

-A component may be represented by a character that has a different stroke number.
-A component may be represented by a character that has a different glyph, but is semantically the same as the component.
+A component can be represented by a character that has a different number of strokes or a glyph from this component, but which is semantically or graphically similar to this component.

-Special case 1: when a component is also the radical of the main character, a special mark is inserted just after the component character (actually a ".").
+Special case 1: when a component is also the radical of the main character, a so-called "radical" mark is inserted just after the component character (actually a ".").
+Example: 村⿰木.4寸3 (one draws the four strokes of 木 which is also the radical, then the tree strokes of 寸)

 Special case 2: sometimes, a component is split in several parts (when some strokes of other components are drawn "between" its parts).
-In such a case, each part is represented by a specific decomposition starting with the component character which is split, followed by a special mark (actually a ":"), followed by the decomposition of this part.
+In such a case, each part is represented by a specific decomposition starting with the component character which is split, followed by a so-called "split" mark (actually a ":"), followed by a number or the decomposition of this part.
+Example: 可⿹丁:1口.3丁:1 (one draws the first stroke of 丁, then the three strokes of 口 which is also the radical, then the second stroke of 丁)

-Special case 3: sometimes, two components have a stroke in common.
-In this case, one splits both components, adding the split special mark after them.
-For the stroke they have in common, one puts the first component followed by the split special mark, then the second component followed by the split special mark, then the number 1.
+Special case 3: sometimes, two components have one or more strokes (or part of them) in common.
+In this case, one splits both components, adding the "split" mark after them.
+For the stroke they have in common, one puts the first component followed by the "split" mark, then the second component followed by the "split" mark, then the number of strokes they have in common.
+Example: 臼.⿱𠀉:3彐:2𠀉:彐:1 (the whole character is also the radical, the last stroke belongs to both 𠀉 and 彐)

+Special case 4: sometimes, in rare cases, one might want to represent a component in the decomposition by two characters, each of them representing the whole component (for example, when one of them represents the component semantically and the other graphically).
+In this case, we can add these two characters with a so-called "similar" mark (actually a "~") between them.
+The "similar" mark is always alone between the two characters since the other special marks (if any) can be inserted after the second one.
+Example: 舎⿱𠆢2舌~𠮷.6
+(Graphically, the bottom component of 舎 is 𠮷.
+But it could also be 舌, which is its radical.
+However, 舌 is graphically different from the component.
+So both characters are added in the decomposition with a "similar" mark between them)

-When there is more than one special mark, the radical special mark is inserted first.
+When there are more than one special mark, the "radical" mark is inserted first, then the "split" mark.
+Example: 四⿴囗.:2儿2囗.:1

 It is mandatory to decompose a component containing the radical of the main character.
+Example: 命⿱亼3叩⿰口.3卩2
+(The "short" decomposition of 命 is ⿱亼3叩5 and does not contain its radical.
+So we decompose 叩, which contains the radical of 命, which is 口)

-It is desirable to decompose a component represented by a character that has a different glyph.
+It is desirable to decompose a component represented by a character that has a glyph different from this component.
+Example: 夢⿳𦭝⿱艹3罒5冖2夕.3, Japanese version
+(when drawn alone in Japanese, the decomposition of 𦭝 is ⿱⻀4罒5, but in 夢, 𦭝 is 𦭝⿱艹3罒5.
+So one adds after 𦭝 (in the decomposition of 夢) its decomposition (as it appears in 夢).
+The decomposition of 夢 could also be ⿱⿳艹3⺫5冖2夕.3)

 It is optional to decompose other components.

-It is always possible to decompose a character or a component using strokes if necessary.
+A decomposition can contain errors, and that is what gives it its charm.

 ## Plugin for Wordpress